s-nakaoka/choreonoid-doc/en/simulation/howto-implement-controller.rst

  * - JOINT_FORCE
    - joint force values

 .. note:: What JOINT_ANGLE specifies in the simulator is same as that of JOINT_DISPLACEMENT.
-Theare may be revolute joints and prismatic joints, and the two symbols are defined to be able to express both the joint types.
+There may be revolute joints and prismatic joints, and the two symbols are defined to be able to express both the joint types.
 JOINT_TORQUE and JOINT_FORCE are defined for the same reason.

 When you specify more than one element type, enumerates the corresponding symbols with the bit operator '|'.
 For example, ::